DevOps Concepts: Pets vs Cattle

 The introduction of containers became explosive with Docker becoming a ubiquitous ecosystem in and of itself.
 A new set of technologies evolved to allocate resources for containers and schedule these containers across a cluster of servers: Apache Mesos (2009), Kubernetes (2014), Nomad (2015), Swarm (2015).

-These tools give rise to what is called Immutable Production, where disposable containers are configured at deployment.
+These tools give rise to what is called Immutable Production (or immutable infrastructure), where disposable containers are configured at deployment.

 The Current Ecosystem

 With cloud computing platforms, where you can program the infrastructure (infrastructure as code) and apply immutable production with containers, orchestration tools tend to be more popular.
 There will still be niche use cases where runtime change configuration is required on both servers managed as cattle or pets.
 Currently, Ansible, Terraform, and Chef has been the most popular platforms in recent years (personal experience).

 For container scheduling solutions, Kubernetes is now the ubiquitous ecosystem with implementations on popular cloud platforms: Google Kubernetes Engine (GKE), Azure Kubernetes Service (AKS), and soon to be released AWS Elastic Kubernetes Service (EKS).